UMC 32x11/3x8 / N38

 - By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or very advanced devices.
+- Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: